anandkumar1998/SDLC_03_ALCHEMIST/1_Requirements/ReadMe.md

 ## INTRODUCTION:
 ![contact3](https://user-images.githubusercontent.com/80455876/130133377-f7f14fff-e410-4ac4-ba91-2d473e90af5e.jpg)

-What is contact management?
+What is Business digital book?

-Contact management is the process of recording contacts’ details and tracking their interactions with a business.
+Business digital book is the process of recording contacts’ details and tracking their interactions with a business.
 Such systems have gradually evolved into an aspect of customer relationship management (CRM) systems, which allow businesses to improve sales and service levels leveraging a wider range of data.

 Mini Project in C Contact Management System is a simple console application.
 It is similar to the contact manager in cell phones.
 In this project,user can add, view, edit, search and delete contacts.
 All added and edited records are saved in a file.